Liu-maker1998/FirstRepo/README.md

 # FirstRepo
-For record my learning experience, which may include Cpp and some Cpp projects.
+For record my learning process, which may include Cpp and some Cpp projects.